mjameer/PAM-Java-Integration/README.md

 ## Exploring the Code:

-We have two main components in our application: PAMRestTemplate and ConnectPAM.
+We have two main components in our application: PAMWebClientConfig and ConnectPAMWebClient.

-### PAMRestTemplate:
+#### PAMWebClientConfig:

 This class is responsible for setting up WebClient with SSL to communicate securely with CyberArk Vault.
 We load the SSL certificate from the keystore and configure RestTemplate accordingly.

-### ConnectPAMWebClient:
+#### ConnectPAMWebClient:

 This class acts as a gateway for interacting with the CyberArk Vault.
 It utilizes WebClient to make a request to the CyberArk Vault URL and fetch the credentials.